alu042/DAT158ML/docs/index.md

----
-title: DAT158ML: Machine learning engineering
+# DAT158ML: Machine learning engineering
----

-## Welcome to DAT158ML
 This is the website of the machine learning part of the course _DAT158: Machine learning engineering and advanced algorithms_ at the [Western Norway University of Applied Sciences](https://www.hvl.no/en/studies-at-hvl/study-programmes/course/dat158), containing code and documentation for the programming parts of the course.

 Go to [Canvas](https://hvl.instructure.com/courses/14467) for additional course information.